The X Factor (British TV series) series 8: Live shows

 The live shows began on 8 October.
 Each week, the contestants' performances took place on Saturday and the results were announced on Sunday.
 As with previous series, each live show had a different theme.
 The results show often featured a group performance by the remaining contestants and guest live performances.

 The first live results show included live performances from series 7 winner Matt Cardle and Cee Lo Green, while Katy Perry and The Wanted performed on the second results show.
 On the third results show, Bruno Mars, Professor Green featuring Emeli Sandé and Kelly Clarkson performed.
 Series 7 contestant Cher Lloyd and The X Factor USA judge Nicole Scherzinger performed on the fourth live result show.
 Series 5 runners up JLS and Florence and the Machine performed on the fifth live results show, while Lady Gaga and series 7 contestants One Direction performed on the sixth.
 The seventh live show featured performances from Rihanna and series 7 runner-up Rebecca Ferguson,.
-The eighth live results show included performances from former contestant and The Xtra Factor host Olly Murs featuring The Muppets, and Jessie J. JLS and One Direction also appeared alongside the 16 finalists to perform this year's charity single, "Wishing on a Star".
+The eighth live results show included performances from former contestant and The Xtra Factor host Olly Murs featuring The Muppets, and Jessie J. JLS and One Direction also appeared alongside the top 16 contestants to perform this year's charity single, "Wishing on a Star".
 The semi-final live result show featured performances from Justin Bieber and The X Factor judge Rowland.
 The live final featured performances from Coldplay, JLS, Leona Lewis, Michael Bublé and One Direction.

-For the live finals, The X Factor received new graphics and theme music similar to those already introduced on The X Factor USA.
+For the live shows, The X Factor received new graphics and theme music similar to those already introduced on The X Factor USA.
 Voting by text message, which had been absent since 2007, was reintroduced for this series in addition to the premium rate telephone vote, but was not available during the final.